sam2800ml/drugs_analysis/README.md

 ## 📌 Project Overview

-This repository contains an ETL pipeline built using Apache Airflow for orchestrating workflows, Great Expectations for data quality validation, and Docker for containerizing the process.
+This repository contains an ETL pipeline built using Apache Airflow for orchestrating workflows, Great Expectations for data quality validation, and Docker for containerizing the process also the integration of github actions to be able do ci/cd with test created using pytest.
 The project demonstrates how to extract, transform, and load (ETL) data efficiently while ensuring data integrity.

 ```
 ├── dags/                            # Airflow DAGs for orchestrating ETL
 │   ├── tasks/                       # This is where all the tasks are
 │   │   ├── create_table.py          # Creation of the first drug_database
 │   │   ├── create_transformtable.py # Creation of the transforms tables (tdate_db, transformed_db)
 │   │   ├── datatransform_load.py    # Loading the transform data into the corresponding tables
 │   │   ├── load.py                  # Calling the dataset
 │   │   ├── test_loading.py          # Loading the dataset into the first table
 │   │   ├── transform.py             # All the transformations applied
 │   ├── main.py                      # This is the creation of the DAGs
 ├── notebooks/                       # Jupyter notebooks for EDA
 │   ├── eda_before.ipynb             # EDA before transformations
 │   ├── eda_after.ipynb              # EDA after transformations
 ├── gx/                              # Great Expectations configurations
 │   ├── expectations/                # Data validation rules
 │   │   ├── drugs_database_suite.json # Expectations for the first table
 │   │   ├── expectations_date.json   # Expectations for the date table
 │   │   ├── expectations_transform.json # Expectations for the transform table
+├── .github/                         # Github actions file
+│   ├── workflows/                   # Github actions file
+│   │   ├── etl-cd.taml              # Github actions for Continuos deployment
+│   │   ├── etl-ci.yaml              # Github actions for Continuos integration
+├── tests/                           # Unit testing the functions
+│   ├── test_create_date_id.py       # Unit testing dateid
+│   ├── test_drop_column.py          # Unit testing drop_column
+├── .gitignore                       # Docker setup for the project
+├── secrets/                         # Secret infromation google cloud api key
+│   ├── key.json                     # json of the google key
 ├── docker-compose.yml               # Docker setup for the project
 ├── Dockerfile                       # Docker setup for the project
 ├── requirements.txt                 # Python dependencies
 └── README.md                        # Project documentation
 ```
 ## Prerequisites